Alexhuszagh/PyCPP/ROADMAP.md

 **Short-Term**

+    - Get rid of naked new/delete
+        - Change to use the global allocator generally speaking...

+    - Make sure my streams properly handle moves but cannot be copied...
+        - SERIOUSLY....

     - Ordered map and ordered set need new constructors and move operators
         - Need to revert `std::allocator` to `allocator` after.